-Varies with variety.
+When lilies bloom will be different for each variety.
 Some begin blooming in late spring and others peak at the end of the season.
-Generally the Asiatics are the easliest to bloom, followed by the Oriental and Trumpet hybrids and then the Turk's Caps.
+Generally, the Asiatics are the earliest to bloom, followed by the Oriental and Trumpet hybrids and then the Turk's Caps.

 Lilies are grown from scaly bulbs that are usually planted in the fall.
 You can purchase plants in the spring, for blooms the first year, but fall planted bulbs have the advantage of getting their roots well established before the growing season begins.

 Lilies are early risers in the spring, often poking through the soil before the last frost.
-Don't worry, they'll survive.
-Flowering time depends on the species and can be any where from late-spring through fall.
+Don't worry, they'll survive a bit of cold.
+Flowering time depends on the species and can be anywhere from late-spring through fall.
 So it is possible to have lilies in bloom all season.